Hello everyone! It’s been a little while. I have some life goal updates for you, but first some personal updates:

 And!
 I would like to announce my upcoming goals for the summer.
 Drum roll…

 As a bonus, if the surgery has been successful, I will be able to go underwater for the first time in my life!
 I’ll actually be able to start working towards some of my crazy goals like scuba diving, surfing, and going into a shark cage!

 In the meantime, here is what I have learned since this whole surgery-process started:

-With that, you’ll be hearing from me again soon.
+With that, you’ll be hearing (no pun intended!) from me again soon.
 I’ll be back with more progress reports and more goals to check off the list!

 Be well and live passionately. -AS

 If you don't look around once in a while, you might miss it - Ferris Bueller's Day Off